toriroe/se_project_coffeeshop/README.md

 - Positioning
 - Flat BEM
 - A custom form
-- Used span element to apply custom styles to checkbox
 - CSS animation and transform
 - Embedded video content from Youtube